all-of-us/workbench/api/genomics/docs/running_cromwell.md

 8. Click "Create New Method"
    - Namespace = namespace from your Terra workspace
    - Name = name of your method, can be w/e
-   - WDL = Your WDL.
-I'll provide a Hello World wdl that you can run for testing
+   - WDL = Your WDL, e.g. IngestSyntheticVcfWf.wdl
 9. Click "Upload"
 10. Click "Export to Workspace..."
 11. Click "Use Blank Configuration"